darrenks/atlas/docs/syntax.md

     there hi
     5 7

-`{` and `}` may seem special syntactically, but they are not. `{` is a unary op that "pushes" on to a stack (that only exists at parse time) so that the next `}` (which is just an atom) can access the same value.
-It is equivalent to using assignment or `@`, but shorter when a value is reused only once.
-It has a nice appearance in that visually matching brackets will tell you which one corresponds to which.

-    5*2{*}
-    ──────────────────────────────────
-    100

 The curly brackets are nice for avoiding normal variable assignments, but cannot help you write a circular program since they always copy the left value.
 To do that just use parenthesis with an implicit value.
 Instead of writing `a cons 1@a` we could just write:

     (cons 1)